Same-sex marriage (SSM) In Ohio.

 Minor spelling, punctuation, and grammatical changes were made to the readers' comments.

-2013-APR-10: Quinnipiac poll shows support for registered voters support same-sex marriage and a repeal of Ohio "Issue 1:"
+2013-APR-10: Quinnipiac poll shows registered voters support same-sex marriage and a repeal of Ohio "Issue 1:"

 The Quinnipiac University Polling Institute conducted a poll of 1,138 registered Ohio voters from 2013-APR-10 to 15.
 2 The margin of error is ±2.9 percentage points.
 Results showed that: